-Doug, you cut me deep.
-Because press releases made me the copywriter I am.
+That hurts a bit – because press releases made me the copywriter I am.
 Every day, people would come to my desk with boring, jargon-stuffed policies and reports, and I had to turn them into something interesting.
 I had to make them news.

 And after three years, I got pretty good.
 And I learned something important: everything is interesting if you can find the right audience, and tell them what it really means.

 Filling in a corporate template with bland, boastful words does not achieve this.
 It pays no attention to the audience, it doesn’t make life easy for the journalist, it makes no effort to be relevant or interesting.
 So sure, a press release like that is awful, and I wouldn’t want to have to write one either.

 Five basic principles of a good B2B press release

 I’ll get on to some of the basic “what goes where” detail shortly.
 But first, here are some important ideas to bear in mind before you even start:

 1. Know who your reader is, and what they care about

 Who reads the publication or website you’re writing for?
 How much do they already know, and how is your story relevant to them?
 That’s the person you’re writing to, not (primarily) the journalist.
 And if there’s honestly no earthly reason why they would care, why are you writing this press release at all?